Process-in-Chains/CONFINE/README.md

 ### Provisioner
 At this point, the container is running.

-By executing the following command, you enter the folder dedicated to the provisioner
+Enter the folder dedicated to the provisioner data by executing the following command
 ```
 cd mining-data/provision-data/process-01/
 ```
-You have to put the log (in xes format) you want to provide to the Secure Miners into this folder.
+You have to put the log (in XES format) you want to provide to the Secure Miners into this folder.
 We already provide different inter-organizational log samples that you can find in this folder.

 After that, navigate to /src/provision-data and modify the minerList.json file
 ```